patelbb14/Project-2-Ames-Housing-Data-and-Kaggle-Challenge/README.md

 ## Submission

-Materials must be submitted by the beginning of class on presentation day, **Friday, October 6th @ 10 AM EST**.
+Materials must be submitted by the beginning of class on presentation day, **Fri2/16  @ 10 AM EST**.

-The last day for the Kaggle competition will be **Thursday, October 5th @ 11:59 PM EST**.
+The last day for the Kaggle competition will be **Thursday, 2/15  @ 11:55 PM EST**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file).
 - Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least three successful prediction submissions on [DSIR-910 Regression Challenge](https://www.kaggle.com/competitions/dsi-910-ames-housing-challenge/overview) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/dsi-910-ames-housing-challenge/leaderboard)" tab.
+- At least three successful prediction submissions on [DSI-122 Regression Challenge](https://www.kaggle.com/competitions/dsi-122-ames-housing-challenge/overview) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/dsi-122-ames-housing-challenge/leaderboard)" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)